1 Introduction

 )

-Next, we will use the list of retrospective reporting triangles to estimate the uncertainty at each delay \(d\)
+Next, we will use the retrospective reporting triangles, the point nowcasted reporting triangles, and the truncated reporting triangles to estimate the uncertainty at each horizon, starting at horizon 0.

 disp_params <- estimate_dispersion(